Midlife in the United States (MIDUS 2), 2004-2006 (ICPSR 4652)

 The DDI codebook (PDF file) and the XML file (contained in a zip package) released by ICPSR were provided by MIDUS and were not changed in any way by ICPSR.
 These original files do not reflect any of the processing done by ICPSR.

 The online analysis (SDA) file is a merged file comprised of the four datasets within this data collection.
 The files were merged using the variable M2ID.
-Users of this merged file should review the information in the "Documentation of Post-stratification Weights Created at MIDUS II," available through the ICPSR and NACDA Web sites, prior to analysis.
+Users of this merged file should review the information in the "Documentation [PDF] weights" available through the ICPSR and NACDA Web sites, prior to analysis.

 A document pertaining to the naming conventions for this study has been added to the collection.